ItaiHammer/sPARK/README.md

     Enter your location, class building, and intended arrival time. sPARK calculates the best garage, when to leave, and walking distances.

 -   **Data-driven Predictions:**
-    Thousands of real-time data points are crunched to forecast availability, reduce wasted driving, and save time.
+    Thousands of real-time data points are analyzed to forecast availability, reduce wasted driving, and save time.

 -   **Modern UI:**
     Clean interface with seamless Google Maps integration.

 ---

+<a id="roadmap"></a>

 ## 🧩 Roadmap

 -   🚧 **In Progress**

     -   UI design improvements for a more polished student experience
-    -   “Plan Your Trip” feature (smart recommendations for best garage, leave time, and walking distance from parking lot to class)
+    -   “Plan Your Trip” feature (smart recommendations for best garage, leave time, and walking distance)

 -   🚀 **Planned**
     -   **AI Schedule Parser / Planner:** Upload a screenshot of your class schedule and sPARK will use AI to extract your classes and buildings, calculate recommended leave times for each day, and prefill the trip planner.
 Includes multiple schedules, editable plans, and automatic trip planning.
     -   **Notifications:** Receive leave-time reminders and alerts if your preferred garages are nearing capacity or trip conditions change.

 ---

+<a id="technologies-used"></a>

 ## 🛠️ Technologies Used